Patient Survey FAQs

 About the NSW Patient Survey Program

 The NSW Patient Survey Program gathers information from patients across NSW about their experience with services in hospitals and other healthcare facilities.
-The Bureau of Health Information (BHI), working with Ipsos Social Research Institute, manages the survey program on behalf of the NSW Ministry of Health and local health districts.
+The Bureau of Health Information (BHI), working with Ipsos Public Affairs, manages the survey program on behalf of the NSW Ministry of Health and local health districts.